kamea99/startup/notes.md

 Load fonts from Google using - @import url('https://fonts.googleapis.com/css?famiy=Quicksand');

-flex-direction: column-reverse; would put the <p> in a column and flip it
+flex-direction: column-reverse; would put the p elements in a column and flip it